cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 console.log(NaN == NaN) // Prints: false
 ```

-As it behaves loosely and sometimes yields unexpected results, double equals is not much liked by the community.
+As it behaves loosely and sometimes yields unexpected results, double equals operator is not much liked by the community.
 It is strongly recommended to use triple equals for comparison purposes.

 #### I hate the endings, but here we are

 If a new programmer is reading this, keep rocking on!
 If you don't understand things, guess what, you're just human.
-There's always cool people who'll help you understand things.
+There are always cool people who'll help you understand things.
 And if you keep trying to learn things, one day you'll become a member of that cool and unique club, so keep on going on.

 ![xkcd Ten Thousand comic](../images/blog/data_types/ten_thousand_2x.png)